* Scroll down for map of Al Lopez Park indicating our meetup location.

 Events at the park: Occasionally, we have to accommodate events at the park.
 This is the main reason – and weather issues – that I started the Facebook group.
 Even if you don’t normally use FB, it will be helpful to be in that group just to keep up with last minute changes.

 Warm-up: Warming up is essential.
-I will always have you do a half mile warm-up.
+I will always have you do a half mile warm-up, plus dynamic stretching and drills.
+You’ll also do strength training.

 If you are running late: Never give up on coming just because you’re late.
 I understand you have a busy life.
 However, if you do come late, you must still warmup before jumping into the meat of the warmup.